Brown vs Wooldridge Elementary: F to A in North Central Austin

 • Your specific home, location, and price matter more than the elementary TEA score

-• You plan to access one of the stronger middle or high school feeders from the Brown zone (including Lamar Middle, an A rated campus)
+• You plan to access one of the stronger middle school feeders from the Brown zone (including Lamar Middle, an A rated campus)

 Frequently Asked Questions